On a client’s profile, you can access the Medications tab to prescribe new medications and manage existing ones.

 - Type in the Severity and click Add Severity

-- Add Onset Date
+- Select the Onset Date

 - Click Save